srishtishf3e5/medigo-/README.md

             print(e)
             return False

-    def retreiveOrders(self, uname):
+    def retrieveOrders(self, uname):
         '''
-        Retreives all the orders in the database.
+        Retrieves all the orders in the database.
         '''
         try:
             query = f"SELECT * FROM Orders Where uname = '{uname}'"